Soccera1/bnu/README.md

 semantics.
 It is enabled automatically by BNU's GNU compatibility test harness.

-The compatibility target is the observable command-line behavior of GNU coreutils 9.11.
-The upstream package contains 733 command-test scripts; BNU has passing test results for 727 of them.
-The other six cannot start the Bun runtime in the environment constructed by the test.
+The compatibility target is the observable command-line behavior of GNU Coreutils 9.11.
+The upstream package contains 733 command-test scripts.
+The last complete host/QEMU matrix, recorded before the July 2026 single-call source refactor, passed 727 of them; the other six could not start the Bun runtime in the environment constructed by the test.
+The refactored command layout passes the current local bounded suite, including independent module coverage, but a fresh complete matrix has not yet been recorded in this checkout.

 That result is useful test coverage, not a claim of complete equivalence.
 Individual scripts contain many cases, and the inventory does not cover every